chholbrow/numerical-mooc/README.md

 #Practical Numerical Methods with Python

 Looks like this is written in Markdown.
 Affirmative!
 Trouble!!
+More trouble.

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by:
 - [Lorena A. Barba](http://lorenabarba.com), George Washington University, USA